 Since Smith’s arrival to San Marcos in 2002, the Bobcats have won nine Southland Conference Championships and two Sun Belt Conference Championship.
 TXST has compiled a 356-209 (.630) record.

 24139In addition to coordinating all aspects of the team’s recruiting efforts, Smith is also the team’s technical director, outlining all aspects of the Bobcats’ training and on-floor technical skills.
-Smith also works with the day-to-day operations of the Bobcat volleyball program helping to coordinate staff duties between the assistant coach, volunteer assistant, team managers and team trainers.
+She also works with the day-to-day operations of the Bobcat volleyball program, helping coordinate staff duties between the assistant coach, volunteer assistant, team managers and team athletic trainers.

-Among her many impressive recruiting classes was her 2010 class that included Amari Deardorff and Ashlee Hilbun, both two-time All-Conference selections, and was ranked a top-50 recruiting class nationally by www.PrepVolleyball.com.
+Among her many impressive recruiting classes was her 2010 class that included Amari Deardorff and Ashlee Hilbun.
+Both went on to become two-time all-conference selections for a recruiting class that was ranked top-50 nationally by PrepVolleyball.com.

 Smith is a 1996 graduate of the University of Texas with a Bachelor of Science degree in kinesiology.

 As a player, Smith attended Clear Lake High School, played for Club Texas and signed with Utah State as an outside hitter.
 Smith transferred to Texas after one season at Utah State, but her playing days were cut short by a career-ending injury.
-She worked as a student assistant while completing her degree under former Longhorn and current Southern California head coach Mick Haley, who is the third winningest active NCAA Division I head coach.
+She worked as a student assistant while completing her degree under former Longhorn and Southern California head coach Mick Haley, who retired as the third winningest active NCAA Division I head coach.

 Smith married her high school sweetheart Steve Smith in the summer of 2007.